 I joined in Aug 2011 and went to my first unit in Oct 2011.
-This was the first time I left my family back at home and I was on my own.
+This was the first time I left my family back at home, and I was on my own.
 I was living in a place by myself.
 I was young, 20 yrs old at the time.
-I made “friends” at my unit, things were going good for the first month or so.
+I made “friends” with my unit, things were going well for the first month or so.

 This one “friend” wanted more.
-I was stupid and I did give him more, but not the way he wanted it.
-He went on and showed me the town, went back to my place, never had sex luckly, but he did push for it.
-We did kiss and he did touch, but I thought better of it and said time to go.
+I was stupid, and I did give him more, but not the way he wanted it.
+He went on and showed me the town, went back to my place, never had sex luckily, but he did push for it.
+We did kiss, and he did touch, but I thought better of it and said time to go.
 I wanted him out of my house out of my door and to be left alone.
 He forced himself back in my house pushed me against my wall unable to fight back and push him off.
 I kept saying no time to go, I tired, leave.
 He didn’t.
-I knew he wanted more, but I wasn’t having it.
+I knew he wanted more, but I did not.

-Few months past things were quite, then he sends me vulgar text telling me to sit on him, that I liked it, I wanted it.
-Stop it, leave me alone, i kept saying it over and over again.
+Few months past things were quite, then he sends me a vulgar text telling me to sit on him, that I liked it, I wanted it.
+Stop it, leave me alone, I kept saying it over and over again.
 Calling my parents crying telling them what was said.
-Number was blocked been blocked since then.
-Told command, command just looked at me and gave me the choice to choose page 7, or bring it up to mast like.
+The number was blocked been blocked since then.
+Told command, the command just looked at me and gave me a choice to choose page 7, or bring it up to mast like.
 I thought a few days and being nice page 7, then thought after a while that I wanted it higher.
-Well command didn’t want that.
+Well, the command didn’t want that.
 It was left at that.
 3 years later and the same guy still at the station, finally it has been brought to light what he did and he finally paying for it.
 Talking to CGIS and hoping for an end to this soon.

 I joined at a young age but was sure the Coast Guard was where I wanted to be.
-They shipped me across the country away from family to remote area with no support.
-I began to receive sexual harassment from my co workers at my unit.
-After filing a harassment complaint about rumors spreading about my sexual life I was retaliated against and was sent to another unit where my issues followed.
+They shipped me across the country away from family to a remote area with no support.
+I began to receive sexual harassment from my co-workers at my unit.
+After filing a harassment complaint about rumors spreading about my sexual life, I was retaliated against and was sent to another unit where my issues followed.
 I was continually harassed.

 I was raped in 2012 by a civilian but was terrified to tell anyone.
 I did not want to get in trouble for drinking.
 My performance dropped as I tried to push my depression and nightmares down.
 I began to drink very heavily and did not care about my career.
 I saw my assailant at bars around town.
 I finally broke down and told a supervisor what happened a year later.
 I thought he understood and actually cared.
 It turned out to be a lie.

-The treatment began to work but I was placed in a area where a lot of accused offenders came to await processing.
-I had to stay in the same barracks where they stayed during duty and they even placed a person who was convicted of sexual assault to work in the barracks where he had access to make keys to every room.
+The treatment began to work, but I was placed in an area where a lot of accused offenders came to await processing.
+I had to stay in the same barracks where they stayed during duty, and they even placed a person who was convicted of sexual assault to work in the barracks where he had access to make keys to every room.
 I transferred again and continued to receive harassment from higher ups and was eventually kicked out and was forced to sit in a room with my harassers after having suicidal ideations.

 A few years ago I was serving on a cutter in the Coast Guard (I’m at a different unit now).
 We were at a week-long port call and were moored up at a pier.
 I was on the mess deck eating lunch with a female coworker on a Monday and she told me a story.